We use cookies to improve your experience. No personal information is gathered and we don't serve ads. Cookies Policy.

 The add-on listens for webhooks to update status of videos so that pinging is not required.
 Cloudflare sends a webhook only when the video has finished processing.

-During development you may need to route webhooks to your local development instance using something like https://smee.io/ and the EE Action URL (/index.php?ACT=xx
+During development you may need to route webhooks to your local development instance using something like https://smee.io/ and the EE Action URL (/index.php?ACT=xx)

-state might be delayed or out of sync until the next time they are requested in the EE control panel or from a tag.
+If webhooks fail to reach the add-on, video ready state might be delayed or out of sync until the next time they are requested in the EE control panel or from a tag.

 A copy of the Cloudflare video information is stored locally in the EE database for speed and searchability.
 However cloudflare’s control panel is able to add, modify and delete videos as well, and not all of these changes are pushed to the add-on: